Jack Singer: Jack Singer Concert Hall

 Named after Jack Singer (thanks to a $1.5M contribution from his sons, Alan Singer and the late Stephen Singer), the concert hall opened its doors in 1985.
 The Jack Singer Concert Hall is located at the Arts Commons, a performing arts complex occupying 10 acres (4.5 hectares) in downtown Calgary.
 The Jack Singer Concert Hall is described as one of the most beautiful and acoustically acclaimed venues in North America.
 Artec consultants designed the adjustable acoustics system that includes a canopy, clad in laminated spruce wood.
 Suspended high above the stage and weighing 185,000-pounds (90-tons), this massive acoustical reflector can be raised or lowered to adjust the acoustical environment to meet the needs of the broad spectrum of music performed in the hall.
 Another prominent feature is the Carthy Organ.
 As one of Canada’s largest pipe organs, the Carthy Organ is hand-carved from solid oak and contains more than 1600 polished alloy and wood pipes.
 The acquisition of the organ was made possible through the Carthy Foundation, thanks to a $750,000 donation from the Mannix Family.
 With 2021 seats, the Jack Singer Concert Hall is home to the Calgary Philharmonic Orchestra, BD&P World Music, and TD Jazz.
-The hall also welcomes a spectrum of events each season from TED (conference) talks and National Geographic speakers to wedding dinners on the stage and rock stars on tour.